wp-plugins/robo-gallery/readme.txt

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change color of the text

-= How to define custom ALT for gallery image? =

-When you open gallery images manager you can define alt for every gallery image there

 = Is it possible to turn off border of the gallery thumbnails? =

 Yes, in gallery options you can turn on/off border option